 KovaaK 2.0 was released around the same time as Aim Lab and features diverse scenarios and simulations for players.
 There are two primary modes, Sandbox and Trainer.

 The strength of this aim trainer lies in its advanced settings options.
 The sensitivity settings you use for Call of Duty are likely to be different from the ones you use in Fortnite or Overwatch.
-When you’re in the KovaaK 2.0 Sandbox, you can customize the given simulation using settings you wield in your favorite FPS titles.
+When you’re in the KovaaK 2.0 Sandbox, you can customise the given simulation using settings you wield in your favourite FPS titles.
 Other notable customization options include:

 So how do all these options benefit you?
 KovaaK 2.0 is focused on training you for a specific FPS title as opposed to giving you general performance practice.
 That doesn’t mean that the skills of one game don’t crossover into another, but it’s better to focus on one game at a time instead of spreading out your time with multiple titles.

-Another benefit of KovaaK 2.0 is its strong reliance on community.
+Another benefit of KovaaK 2.0 is its strong reliance on the community.
 You can be one of the contributors to the game’s ever-growing list of maps.
-KovaaK’s developers also sponsor competitions each month to see who can achieve the most in a given time period.
+KovaaK’s developers also sponsor competitions each month to see who can achieve the most in a given time.
 Funnily enough, setting goals for the community to achieve makes gamers train harder to achieve them!

 3D Aim Trainer works with a couple of other skills in addition to the five core ones.
 Its multiplayer function allows you to go head-to-head with other budding professionals.
 This will give you the chance to test your growing skills before heading back to competitive gameplay.